 Benefits of subdirectories:

-Why subdirectories are a more reliable choice for long-term sustainability is its pooling of resources for one root domain.
-While content can be kept together, SEO and technical resources are also focused on one site – thus enabling one single domain to fulfill its potential and build up authority with Google.
+Subdirectories are a more reliable choice for long-term sustainability because they pool resources for one root domain.
+While content can be kept together, SEO and technical resources are also focused on one site – thus enabling one domain to fulfil its potential and build up authority with Google.

 Subdomains are separate from the root domain, which might reduce the efficiency in setup and maintenance.
-Nonetheless, they still can be a preferred option for online business websites that cover highly diverse content and business markets or where webmasters lack control over the new website segments.
+Nonetheless, they still can be a preferred option for online business websites that cover highly diverse content and business markets or where web admins lack control over the new website segments.

-However, it also says that content should ideally be as close within a domain – which points to the subdirectory option.
+However, it also says that content should ideally be as close to a domain as possible – which points to the subdirectory option.
 If there are any notable differences in the content, then subdomains could be the preferred option.

 Companies are always set for new business opportunities.
-When it comes to expanding your business’ online presence, it pays to have evaluated the various choices you have at hand and be ready with an approach that represents the most suitable one.
-Maintaining a multi-domain SEO approach is definitely one of them.
+When it comes to expanding your business’s online presence, it pays to have evaluated the various choices you have at hand and be ready with an approach that represents the most suitable one.
+Maintaining a multi-domain SEO approach is one of them..